RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

 *For face detection, alignment,and masking,the following actions are taken:
-  - 106 face landmarks are detected.
+  - Face detected using 4 values.
-  - Face image is aligned.
+  - Face aligned using 106 extracted landmarks values
   - Maksed applied to on the face.
   - Four codes were modified.
      - _face_detect.py_ located at /Code/Feature_extractor/Face_masking/FaceX-Zoo/face_sdk/api_usage/face_detect.py